{RE}GENERATING OUR NATURAL INTELLIGENCE

 Camp Couchiching is located at 3990 Longford Mills Road, Longford Mills, Ontario (Ramara) or 3990 Longford Mills Road, Washago (depending on the map/app you are using).
 Google maps will show a Camp Couchiching located at 27 Peter Street North in Orillia.
 Please note that this leads to the camp’s winter offices, not the camp property (don’t go there).
 The camp is 3 kms north of Casino Rama, which has a lot of signage.
 Please see the detailed directions below.

-From Toronto & Southern Ontario
+From Toronto & the south

 Take Hwy 401 in Toronto to Hwy 400 north.
 Follow Hwy 400 north through Barrie, take Hwy 11 north to Orillia.
 At Orillia take the Hwy 12 south exit (follow the Casino Rama signs to Rama Road).
 Follow Hwy 12 through Orillia (over a bridge in Atherley).
 Turn left at the traffic lights just past Atherley onto Rama Road (Simcoe County Road 44), and follow it for about 7 kms.
 Camp Couchiching will be on your left.

-From Kingston and Eastern Ontario
+From Kingston area

 Take Highway 401 west to Hwy 115.
 Take Hwy 115 north, then 35 north to Lindsay.
 Follow 7 west towards Highway 12.
 Turn right at Hwy 12, and head north for 50 kms.
 Turn right at the traffic lights onto Rama Road (Simcoe County Road 44), and follow it for about 7 kms.
 Camp Couchiching will be on your left.